 Start typing random text on your keyboard to simulate that you're hacking a computer.

 Discover the programs clicking the icons on the right or press the numbers on your keyboard to show various windows.

-With this this hacker simulator game we want to raise awareness for computer and internet security.
+With this hacker simulator game we want to raise awareness for computer and internet security.
 Learn more about ethical white hat hacking here.